unt-libraries/fauxdoc/README.md

 We wrote Fauxdoc knowing that we'd be using it to generate hundreds of thousands or millions of fake Solr documents at one time, so performance was a critical concern.
 However, Fauxdoc is also meant to be highly extensible, and it's easy for extensibility to come at the expense of performance.
 So, Fauxdoc classes are designed to allow performant extensibility.
 You generally have a choice: you can implement something as (e.g.) a wrapper that's conceptually simple but a bit slower, or you can implement the same feature using a custom class, with lower-level methods that are faster but not as simple.
 It just depends on your use case and where you need the extra performance.

 The built-in data providers (called `Emitters`) are designed to be as fast as we could make them.
 Their performance is roughly comparable to Mimesis', although this is an apples-to-oranges comparison.
+Like Mimesis, they are much faster than Faker.

 [Top](#top)

 ## Installation

-Fauxdoc requires Python 3.7 or later.
-Install the latest published version with:
+Install the latest published version of fauxdoc with:

 ```
 python -m pip install fauxdoc